giacomini/ebernburg2024/project/day1.md

 ```

 compile and **fix one by one the bugs** that were **introduced deliberately**.
-WHile doing that pay attention to what is reported by the compiler's error
+While doing that pay attention to what is reported by the compiler's error
 messages.

 ### Two simple exercises